Content Planning for Social Media

 For the time being, let’s focus on content planning.
 Content planning saves time, reduces stress, and ensures that you aren’t scrambling to create a post at the last minute.
 Planning ahead also gives you the opportunity to put some real thought into what it is you want to share with your audience and all of the potential customers that are a part of that group.
 Providing varied content means that you have fresh content that keeps your audience interested in your brand.

 Finding Your Voice

 The type of content that you post will depend on the type of business or brand that you are representing, what kind of relationship you want to have with your customers, and the level of professionalism that you need to show in order to maintain that brand identity and relationship.
 This is referred to as your brand voice; your brand’s unique personality that comes out in the way that you communicate with your audience and customers (although it should be the same in person, too).
 Everything that you write (Facebook posts, Instagram captions, the language that you use during webinars and live videos, etc.) will be represented by that personality.

 Before you begin planning your content, decide on your business’s personality by thinking about which characteristics you want to showcase and which ones best serve your audience and attract the type of people that you want to interact with.
-You can do this by writing down:
+You can do this by writing down your:

-- your most commonly used introductions and sign off’s
+- Most commonly used introductions and sign off’s

-- your target audience (not sure who that is?
-Check out this article on finding your dream customer)
+- Target audience (not sure who that is?
+Check out this article on finding your dream customer); and

 What to post?